RishabhSood/Helix-WW3/README.md

 **Credits:**

 An idea by:
-> - Rishabh Sood & Ishan Stark
+> - Rishabh Sood & Ishan Malhotra

 Story Authored By: